ginatrapani/ginatrapani.org/src/md/intro.md

 I'm [@ginatrapani](https://www.linkedin.com/in/ginatrapani/).
 I build software and companies.
 Sometimes I write about digital technology, and the ways it changes how people and organizations get things done.

-Currently I serve as Board Chair at [Radiant Earth](https://radiant.earth/), a progressive non-profit focused on improving access to data about our world.

 Throughout my career I've started, led, and sold companies, sites, and services like Postlight (acquired by NTT DATA), [Lifehacker](http://lifehacker.com) (acquired by Univision and later, Ziff Davis), and [ThinkUp](http://www.nytimes.com/2015/01/01/technology/personaltech/thinkup-helps-the-social-network-user-see-the-online-self.html?_r=0).
+Currently I am board chair at [Radiant Earth](https://radiant.earth/), a progressive technology non-profit focused on improving access to data about our world.

 My writing has been published in a variety of outlets, including _The Harvard Business Review_, _The New York Times_, _Women's Health_, _Popular Science_, and _Macworld_.
 Profiles of my work have appeared in venues ranging from _The Wall Street Journal_ to _The New York Times_.
 Once upon a time, I authored three editions of the Lifehacker book.